changetocoding/WebLessonPlan/Lesson14-TalkingServers.md

 ### Http status codes
 https://httpstatusdogs.com/
 Explain HTTP Status codes get from making a request.

-The 3 important ones are: 200 - Success, 404- not found, and 500 internal server error
+The 3 important ones are:
+200 - Success
+401 - Forbidden
+404 - not found
+500 - internal server error

+Demonstrate this in the network tab of chrome and look up what some of the codes you see there mean

 ### Difference between post and get request